ThiThi96/TTWebapp/README.md

 ```
 $ mysql -u root -p
 ```
-- Run `source ShopDatabase.sql` to run the database script
+- Run `ShopDatabase.sql` to run the database script

 The application should be fine for you to discover.